ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 which is exactly what we wanted!
 In the $v_e$ coordinate system, equally-spaced buses are all in equilibrium.

+In order to get a feel for the equilibrium solution, experiment with this interactive simulation, which shows the buses traveling at their equilibrium speed and spacing
+(in the $\phi$ coordinate system that moves with them).

 <object data=/visualization/bus/bus-bunching.html?interactive=true&equilibrium=true&boost=true&gamma=0.15&n=5 width=700 height=700></object>

+You can see that as the number of buses increases and the headway between the buses gets smaller, the equilibrium speed increases, reflecting the decreased number of passengers each has to pick up.

+At this point we have answered the first of the two above questions: there is an equilibrium solution.
-In the next installment of this series, we are going to answer the second queation asked above: is this equilibrium solution stable?
+In the next installment of this series, we are going to answer the second question: is this equilibrium solution stable?
 (Spoiler: it's not.)

 ![streetcar](/articles/transit/images/streetcar-bunch.jpg "New Orleans streetcars can be bunched too")